sweepglass/eurosportplayer-dl/README.md

 - `--load`

-Continue the last (interrupted) download.
+Continue the last (interrupted) download, using a session file which is saved everytime you don't use this option.
+You still need to pass a password, since the password is not stored in the session file.